 The Bottom Line…

-When pursuing treatment for OAB, whether OTC or prescription, you should speak to your healthcare provider.
+When pursuing treatment for OAB, whether OTC or prescription, you should speak to your healthcare provider about overactive bladder medication over the counter.
 There are various options available, and some are available right on your pharmacy shelves.